LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

 OpenStack-Ansible uses Ansible for automating the deployment of Ubuntu inside of LXC containers that run the OpenStack services.
 This was created by RackSpace as an official tool for deploying and managing production environments.

--  Supported operating systems: Ubuntu 16.04 or 18.04
+-  Supported operating systems: Ubuntu 18.04, Debian 9, or CentOS 7
--  Experimentally supported operating systems: CentOS 7, openSUSE Leap 42
+-  Experimentally supported operating systems: openSUSE Leap 15

 It offers key features that include: